 Another layer of complexity is introduced when pieces of different, possibly unrelated shipments are consolidated into a single consignment to make the physical process more efficient (to share space in the same shipping container, for example, which optimizes transport by ensuring that the container is fully loaded and also provides a more competitive tariff).
 In Figure 5, "Consolidated Fulfilment", goods from two completely unrelated business transactions between two buyers and their suppliers - two different shipments - are consolidated by a freight forwarder into a single consignment for part of their journey and then separated again by another freight forwarder farther on.
-This requires the UBL description of the consignment to contain descriptions of the shipments participating in the consolidated shipment), and its data structure must be able to describe the two shipments it is covering (Supplier A to Buyer A and Supplier B to Buyer B) so that the receiving forwarder knows how to deconsolidate the consignment.
+This requires the UBL description of the consignment to contain descriptions of the shipments participating in the consolidation.
+Note that the transaction between the two freight forwarders is itself a shipment (a consolidated shipment), and its data structure must be able to describe the two shipments it is covering (Supplier A to Buyer A and Supplier B to Buyer B) so that the receiving forwarder knows how to deconsolidate the consignment.